rahul-gj/rahul-gj.github.io/python/win_setup/README.md

 # Very Basic Python Learning Guide.
 Disclaimer: This article is based on my personal opinion and does not reflect best practice.

+Python is very easy to learn programming language.
+As per [StackOverflow developer suvey 2019](https://insights.stackoverflow.com/survey/2019), Python is the fastest-growing major programming language today.
+[Python outranked Java as the second most popular language on GitHub by repository contributors](https://octoverse.github.com/) in late 2019.

+But when it comes to setting up pyton on windows for begginers, it is little difficult.
+Lets make it easy.

 ## Setting up Python Environment on Windows 7/10